The

 years.
 It was involved in the development of a Low Impact planning policy

 in Pembrokeshire, the first county in the UK to introduce one.
-It has since,
+This policy

-Meanwhile Lammas has been trying to get permission for a settlement of nine 5 acre low-impact smallholdings under Pembrokeshire's policy.
+Meanwhile Lammas has managed to get permission for a settlement of nine 5 acre low-impact smallholdings under Pembrokeshire's policy.

 Lammas also provides advice and solidarity to those pursuing low impact living elsewhere.
 For more details about the project see www.lammas.org.uk